 In addition, all three current members of the Audit & Risk Management Committee of the Board of Directors are independent directors.
-The current members of the Audit & Risk Management Committee are Jean-Marie Bourassa, Pierre Shoiry and Nathalie Le Prohon.
+The current members of the Audit & Risk Management Committee are Jean-Marie Bourassa, Jennie S. Hwang and James T. Fahey.

-At each meeting of the Board of Directors, the independent directors meet without the non-independent director or members of management of the Corporation present.
+At each meeting of the Board of Directors, the independent directors meet without the non-independent directors, if any, or members of management of the Corporation present.